jasontbuchanan/jasontbuchanan.github.io/_posts/switch-announcement/2017-10-08-new-music-usa-grant.md

 author: "Chris Chandler"
 tags:
   - 2017
+  - switch
 ---

-We are thrilled to have been awarded a $4500 grant from New Music USA to support our Spring 2018 tour.
+[Switch~] is thrilled to have been awarded a $4500 grant from New Music USA to support our Spring 2018 tour.